Uncertainty Quantification of Surrogate Models using Conformal Prediction: Introduction

 \section{Introduction}

-Partial Differential Equations (PDEs) governing physical processes are solved using complex numerical modelling simulation codes.
-Though these codes offer us a mathematically rigid method of solving the relevant equations, the obtained solutions are often limited to discretised domains and require computationally expensive iterative solvers like the finite volume schemes and the finite element methods.
-Such simulation codes have become central to multiple scientific disciplines in biology \citep{Hospital_Adam2015-bw}, engineering \citep{giudicelli2024moose}, and climate science \citep{cesm2} \citep{simintelligence}, but they possess difficulty in deploying for rapid iterative modelling, often required while exploring a design space of solutions.
+Partial Differential Equations (PDEs) governing physical processes are solved using complex numerical simulation codes.
+While these codes offer mathematically rigorous solutions, they are limited to discretised domains and require computationally expensive iterative solvers such as finite-volume and finite-element methods.
+Such simulation codes are central to scientific disciplines in biology \citep{Hospital_Adam2015-bw}, engineering \citep{giudicelli2024moose}, and climate science \citep{cesm2,simintelligence}, but are difficult to deploy for rapid, iterative modelling required while exploring design spaces.
 Machine learning offers an alternative data-driven route for obtaining quick, inexpensive approximations to numerical simulations \citep{Bertone2019, Karniadakis2021}.
-Data-driven surrogate models are often built by distilling the spatio-temporal information characterised by the simulations into parameterised machine learning models.
-Due to the efficiency, cost-effectiveness, and relative accuracy of modelling, neural networks have become ubiquitous within scientific modelling, and they are of primary importance in tackling large-scale PDEs in climate \citep{lam2022graphcast,pathak2022fourcastnet}, computational fluid dynamics \citep{jiang2020meshfreeflownet,pfaff2021learning}, and nuclear fusion \citep{van_de_Plassche_2020, Gopakumar_2020}.
+Data-driven surrogate models distil spatio-temporal information from simulations into parameterised machine learning models.
+Due to their efficiency, cost-effectiveness, and relative accuracy, neural networks have become ubiquitous within scientific modelling, with primary importance in tackling large-scale PDEs in climate \citep{lam2022graphcast,pathak2022fourcastnet}, computational fluid dynamics \citep{jiang2020meshfreeflownet,pfaff2021learning}, and nuclear fusion \citep{van_de_Plassche_2020, Gopakumar_2020}.